-The trio stalked the perimeter of the Song compound before making their way into the cross-shaped courtyard.
-Unfortunately, the silhouette of a stocky old man awaiting their arrival informed them that their hope of a subtle meeting had failed.
+The trio stalked the perimeter of the Song compound before entering the cross-shaped courtyard.
+Unfortunately, the silhouette of a stocky old man awaiting their arrival informed them that their hope of a subtle return had failed.

 "In the Communal Hall," Guo announced stoically.

 Gwen, Tao and Mina stepped over the wooden threshold and faced the open space of the hall.
-With the banquet cleared, it was now a vacant space furnished with a red carpet runner, accentuated by two chairs and a wooden chaise, adjoined by a collection of antique looking melee weapons embellishing the interior walls.
+It was now a vacant space furnished with a red carpet runner, accentuated by two chairs and a wooden chaise, adjoined by a collection of antique-looking melee weapons embellishing the interior walls.